-Officers shall not use a firearm in the following circumstances (Washington State Office of the Attorney General Model Use of Force Policy):
+Officers shall not use a firearm in the following circumstances:

 - (a) As an impact weapon except when deadly force is justified. - (b) When it appears likely that an innocent person may be injured by the officer discharging the firearm in the direction of an innocent person. - (c) When discharging or pointing a firearm at a person who presents a danger only to themselves and does not have the apparent ability, opportunity, and intent to immediately cause death or serious bodily injury to the officer or another person.